 Bottom Line — You’ll need a Ruby version manager if you plan on working with Ruby and Rails.

 2020 Update: I don’t use ASDF anymore.
-I use RVM for Ruby / Rails.
+I use RVM for Ruby / Rails projects.

 Using a version manager is critical if you plan on running different projects from GitHub.
 A project might not be compatible with the version of Ruby you have installed.